phetsims/phet-info/doc/interactive-highlights-quickstart-guide.md

 myNode.interactiveHighlightEnabled = false
 ```

+## Disposal
+InteractiveHighlighting adds listeners to the Node to activate it on mouse/touch input.
+Remember to dispose the Node
+composed with InteractiveHighlighting if you need to.

 ## Potential Pitfalls

 Try to use default highlights or `FocusHighlightFromNode.ts` for custom highlights if possible.
 These will manage